quinn997/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?

+For the most of the time, the face lock does what it supposed to do.
+In particular, I noticed that it works well when the person keeps an appropriate distance from the camera (not too close & Not too far)

-1. When does it fail?
+2. When does it fail?

+Sometimes the face lock fails to detect the right person when the lighting is dark or when the angle is different.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+When the light is too dark in the room, it makes the face lock harder to classify objects.
+When the angle is different, the model fails because some of these angles weren't used to train the model.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+I think the background color could also cause problems.
+Since I'm wearing a white shirt and a photo of another person I used to test the model also has a white background, sometimes face lock fails to identity the owner correctly.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?

+During their first try, they will probably not be aware of the uncertainties in the system.
+After experimenting a few more times, they will be able to work it out.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+If the owner of the computer got identified as the stranger, it wouldn't be too bad since he/she could simply give face lock another chance to detect his/her face.
+On the other hand, It will have a bad consequence if a stranege was identified as the owner because the stranger will have the access to owner's personal files.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+I added a second identification method - password - to make sure that strangers will not be able to unlock the owner's computer even if he used the owener's face to unlock the face lock.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+Increase the size of the dataset will help face lock to generate more accurate results.

 ### Part D
 ### Characterize your own Observant system